lwmqn/lwmqn.github.io/app/docs/node.md

     qnode.connect('mqtt://192.168.0.2');
     ```

 * Here is a quick example to show a resource value reading from a gpio.
-Please see [Smart Object Resources Planning Tutorial](https://github.com/PeterEB/smartobject/blob/master/docs/resource_plan.md) for more details.
+You can use this pattern to abstract hardware functionality exported by jonny-five, mraa, firmata, bonescript, etc. Please see [Smart Object Resources Planning Tutorial](https://github.com/PeterEB/smartobject/blob/master/docs/resource_plan.md) for more details.

     ```js
     so.init('temperature', 0, {